Local sensitivity-preserving random data down-sampling for experimental design: Application to Schr odinger potential reconstruction

-As a numerical study, we first run the equation with fine discretization, and plot out the optimal sampling strategy $\tilde \mu$.
-In the four examples shown, the $K=9$ ground truth parameters are set according to~\Cref{tab:groundtruthParams}.
-As shown in~\Cref{fig:piLandscapes2}, the optimal sampling distribution $\tilde\mu:= \tilde \pi \mu \propto \tilde \pi$ shows significant dependence on the underlying ground truth parameter.
+Usually the optimal sampling strategy $\tilde \pi$ is not available.
+As a numerical study, we nevertheless compute it by brute force and plot the result to examine its pattern and dependence on the ground-truth $p_\ast= p_0$ and correlated noise model $\Gamma$.

+\paragraph{ {Dependence on ground-truth $p_\ast$.}} In the four examples shown, we set the ground-truth parameters as in~\Cref{tab:groundtruthParams}, and {uncorrelated noise $\eta(x) \sim \mathcal N(0,1)$ for all $x$}.
+The optimal sampling distribution in this case, according to~\eqref{eq:uncorrelatedSketching}, is {$\tilde\pi(x)\propto \|G_{x,:}\|_2^2$, and this distribution is plotted in~\Cref{fig:piLandscapes2}.} The pattern of the optimal distribution shows significant dependence on the underlying ground-truth parameter $p_\ast$.